 - Diagnosing Crohn’s disease

 - Track your Crohn’s disease symptoms

 - Using CareClinic to stick to Crohn’s disease guidelines

-- CareClinic, a free app to monitor and stick to Crohn’s disease guidelines
+- Monitor and stick to Crohn’s disease guidelines

 Crohn’s disease and ulcerative colitis